openfaas/ofc-bootstrap/README.md

 > "one-click" CLI to install OpenFaaS Cloud on Kubernetes

 You can use this tool to configure a Kubernetes cluster with OpenFaaS Cloud.
 You just need to complete all the pre-requisites and fill out your `init.yaml` file then run the tool.
-It automates several pages of manual steps into a few scripts and Golang templates.
+It automates several pages of manual steps using Golang templates and bash scripts so that you can get your own OpenFaaS Cloud in around 1.5 minutes.

-This tool is for anyone who has an intermediate to advanced knowledge of and experience with Kubernetes.
+Experience level: intermediate Kubernetes/cloud.

+The `ofc-bootstrap` will install the following components:

+* OpenFaaS installed with helm
+* Nginx as your IngressController - with rate-limits configured
+* SealedSecrets from Bitnami - store secrets for functions in git
+* cert-manager - provision HTTPS certificates with LetsEncrypt
+* Docker’s buildkit - to building immutable Docker images for each function
+* Authentication/authorization - through OAuth2 delegating to GitHub/GitLab
+* Deep integration into GitHub/GitLab - for updates and commit statuses
+* A personalized dashboard for each user

 ## Roadmap